ankit-gautam23/Golang/README.md

     }
 }
 ```
 This handler function will switch on the HTTP method and call a different function based on the method.
-We have implemented the GET and POST methods here, but you could also implement PUT and DELETE methods.
+I have implemented the GET and POST methods here, but you could also implement PUT and DELETE methods.

 Let's implement the getTodos and createTodo functions:
 ```